septavios/obsidian-proofreader-fork/README.md

 2. The changes are automatically inserted.
 3. Accept/reject changes with the `Accept suggestions in selection/paragraph`.
-   Same as the proofreading command, the `accept` and `reject` commands affect the current paragraph, if there is no selection.
-Alternatively, you can also just accept/reject the next suggestion after your cursor via `Accept next suggestion`.
+   Same as the proofreading command, the `accept` and `reject` commands affect the current paragraph if there is no selection.
+Alternatively, you can also only accept/reject the next suggestion after your cursor via `Accept next suggestion`.

 > [!TIP]